kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 On one hand, some models leverage *reference-based* methods, largely following the example of the original AlphaFold2 model.
 Here, a local reference frame for each residue is defined based on the backbone geometry, with the translational component being equal to the CA position and the rotational component originating from a Gram-Schmidt orthogonalisation with respect to the CA-C and the CA-N bond vector.

-Here a paragraph from the []() that summarizes the current state in this field of research:
+Here a paragraph from the [Hitchhiker's Guide to Geometric GNNs for 3D Atomic Systems](https://arxiv.org/abs/2312.07511) that summarizes the current state in this field of research:

 Canonical frame-based invariant GNNs.
 Canonical frame-based GNNs [Liu et al., 2022, Wang et al., 2022a] use a local or global frame of reference to scalarise geometric quantities into invariant